-1. Loosen the two thumbscrews (#6-32) that secure the side cover to the computer.
-2. Slide the side cover towards the rear of the computer and lift the cover away from the computer.
+1. Loosen the two thumbscrews that secure the side cover to the computer.
+2. Slide the side cover towards the rear of the computer and lift the side cover away from the chassis.

 Installing the side cover

 If you are replacing a component, remove the existing component before performing the installation procedure.